-ENOTE Do not subtract any capital gains on the lump-sum distribution from a retirement plan that you reported on your U.S. Form 4972, rather than on U.S. Form 1041, Line 8.
+=Note→ Do not subtract any capital gains on the lump-sum distribution from a retirement plan that you reported on your U.S. Form 4972, rather than on U.S. Form 1041, Line 8.
 These amounts are excluded from your federal taxable income on Form IL-1041, Line 1, and cannot be subtracted.

-Special Note: You must notify each beneficiary of his or her share of any amount included on Line 15, Column A, that is attributable to a capital gain distribution or to a gain realized on the disposition of employer securities.
-You must also advise the beneficiary that his or her share of any such amount is to be reported only if he or she is limiting capital gain on the disposition of property acquired before August 1, 1969, on Illinois Schedule F. If the beneficiary is an individual, he or she will include the amount on Illinois Schedule F (Form IL-1040), Step 3, Line 13.
+Form IL-1040), Step 3, Line 13.
 If the beneficiary is a trust or estate, the fiduciary will include the amount on Illinois Schedule F (Form IL-1041), Line 14.

 Line 16 - Write the total interest received or accrued from U.S. Treasury bonds, notes, bills, federal agency obligations, and savings bonds that is included in your federal taxable income.
 You may not subtract anything that is not identified in Illinois Publication 101, Income Exempt from Tax.
 This amount is net of any bond premium amortization deducted federally.